eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/dot-location/README.md

 The rule takes one option, a string:

-- If it is `"object"` (default), the dot in a member expression should be on the same line as the object portion.
+- If it is `"object"`, the dot in a member expression should be on the same line as the object portion.
-- If it is `"property"`, the dot in a member expression should be on the same line as the property portion.
+- If it is `"property"` (default), the dot in a member expression should be on the same line as the property portion.

 ### object

-The default `"object"` option requires the dot to be on the same line as the object.
+The `"object"` option requires the dot to be on the same line as the object.

-Examples of **incorrect** code for the default `"object"` option:
+Examples of **incorrect** code for the `"object"` option:

 ::: incorrect